 Accommodation: Primate Lodge, 2-nights.

-After an early breakfast, we set of on our drive to Queen Elizabeth National Park, during which we will be rewarded with scenic views of crater lakes and the surrounding rolling hills.
+After an early breakfast, we set off on our drive to Queen Elizabeth National Park, during which we will be rewarded with scenic views of crater lakes and the surrounding rolling hills.
 We arrive at the park in time to enjoy an afternoon safari drive.

-Accommodation: Elephant Plains Lodge, 2-nights.
+Accommodation: Elephant Plains Lodge, 2-nights

 Today we remain in Queen Elizabeth National Park, but to maximise our experience of the national park we drive southwards to the Ishasha area, aiming to arrive in time for an afternoon drive in search of lions, possibly resting in the fig trees.